ToxicPine/planning-win/concrete_plans/smart_contracts/index.md

   executionId: ExecutionId; // ID of the execution
   taskId: TaskId; // Task to be executed
   selectedNode: NodeAddress; // Selected node for the task
-  blacklistedNodes: NodeAddress[]; // Nodes that were excluded
+  blacklistedNodes: NodeAddress; // Nodes that were excluded
   vrfSeed: string; // Seed used for selection
   roundId: RoundId; // Liveness round used
   timestamp: Timestamp; // When selection was made